 - Data-driven decision-making: Collecting neighbourhood-level data on young children and caregivers and using it to better target resources and facilitate coordination across sectors.

-- Parents+: Combining coaching on early childhood development for parents and other caregivers with services that meet families’ basic needs.
+- Parent coaching: Combining coaching on early childhood development for parents and other caregivers with services that meet families’ basic needs.

 - Civic engagement: Enabling families of young children to participate in urban planning and design decisions.